santosh-d3vpl3x/druid/docs/development/extensions-contrib/consul.md

 - `druid.discovery.type=consul` is set
 - Consul agent is reachable from Druid nodes
 - ACL token has correct permissions (if ACL is enabled)
+- Network connectivity between Druid and Consul is stable

 ### Health checks failing